-Shawn's father was a drummer who performed at the Grand Ole Opry in Nashville and toured behind stars like Barbara Fairchild, Connie Smith and Jeannie Seely before finding regional success as a singer.
+Shawn Hammonds' father was a drummer who performed at The Grand Ole Opry in Nashville and toured behind country music artists, including Barbara Fairchild, Connie Smith and Jeannie Seely, before finding regional success as a singer.

 Shawn Hammonds is very much a hardcore country music artist.

-When Shawn reached twenty-one, he moved to Nashville.
-He made his living there as a personal trainer and by teaching Brazilian jiu-jitsu, which he has studied for more than a decade (Shawn earned his black belt in February 2007 and has won several major titles).
+When Shawn Hammonds reached twenty-one, he moved to Nashville.
+He made his living there as a personal trainer and by teaching Brazilian jiu-jitsu, which he had studied for more than a decade.

-In 1997, Shawn Hammonds later found further approval from country music royalty when the great Gene Watson recorded one of his songs, 'Just In Case', which Shawn had co-written with Rick Tiger.
+In 1997, Shawn Hammonds found further approval from country music royalty when the great Gene Watson recorded one of his songs, 'Just in Case', which Shawn had co-written with Rick Tiger.

 As he began to find success as a songwriter, Shawn Hammonds continued pursuing his singing career - only to see one promising opportunity after another appear, then vanish.

-Shawn almost gave up hope of a country music career until he and a close friend, another young hopeful named Keith Burns, made a deal: whoever became a star first would give the other a hand up.
+Shawn Hammonds almost gave up hope of a country music career until he and a close friend, another young hopeful named Keith Burns, made a deal: whoever became a star first would give the other a hand-up.

-When Burns’ group Trick Pony became a national success, they introduced Shawn Hammonds to their music publisher, who in turn recommended him to the upstart record label Country Thunder Records, home to the chart-topping group Heartland.
+When Keith Burns’ group Trick Pony became a national success, they introduced Shawn Hammonds to their music publisher who, in turn, recommended him to the upstart record label Country Thunder Records, home to the chart-topping group Heartland.

-Shortly afterwards, Shawn Hammonds signed with the company and began work on his debut album which was released in 2008; the album drew comparisons with Randy Travis’ landmark debut album 'Storms of Life' which was released on Warner Bros.
+Shortly afterwards, Shawn Hammonds signed with the company and began work on his debut album, which was released in 2008; the album drew comparisons with Randy Travis’ landmark debut album, 'Storms of Life' (Warner Bros.
+Records, 1986), which was released on Warner Bros.
 Records in 1986.